-In Idaho, only bats are known to be natural reservoirs for rabies.
-However, bats are not the only animal to worry about, when it comes to rabies.
-All mammals may become infected and ALL mammals should be considered potentially rabid when they bite, scratch or otherwise expose people or pets to their saliva.
-Other exposures that could also be considered high risk for infection may include contacting nervous tissue (brain or spinal cord) from a potentially rabid animal or waking in a room with a bat, without having a clear idea of the bat’s behavior during the night.
+Bites are considered the primary way rabies is transmitted.
+Other exposures that could also be considered high risk for infection include contacting nervous tissue (brain or spinal cord) from a potentially rabid animal or waking in a room with a bat, without having a clear idea of the bat’s behavior during the night.

-A handful of other species in Idaho have also been documented with the bat strain of rabies (see Table).
+A handful of other species in Idaho have also been documented with the bat strain of rabies (see RABIES IN IDAHO).
 Because other mammals have tested positive for rabies, the risk of rabies exposure from bites, scratches, or other exposures to saliva from mammals other than bats must not be ignored as a possible source of rabies.